Opacity

 #### Default Properties <a href="#default-properties" id="default-properties"></a>

-The Opacity widget supports all [default-properties](https://docs.digia.tech/ui-building-blocks/widgets/default-properties "mention").
+The Opacity widget supports all [Default Properties](/ui-building-blocks/widgets/default-properties.md).

 ### Use Cases